 Some enquiries will come through directly to a lawyer.
 For example, a prospect might be given your direct line by an existing client, or you might meet someone at a networking event.

-When you get a call, try to make sure you treat it in the way your trained employees would – even if it's interrupting your busy day.
-Your phone system should alert you to external calls, giving you the chance to adjust your attitude before you pick up.
+When you get a call, try to treat it the way your trained employees would – even if it's interrupting your busy day.
+Your phone system should alert you to external calls, giving you the chance to adjust your attitude before you pick up the call.

 Be empathetic and professional.
 Try to find out what they need – and whether you are the right person or should be passing them on to a colleague.
 Ideally you'll know how to work through the contact checklist and record details on the CRM system yourself.